David Young (Iowa politician): Committee assignments

-Later political career
+Iowa State Representative

-In February 2022, Young stated that he was contesting the 28th district seat in the Iowa House of Representatives.
+In February 2022, Young said that he was contesting the 28th district seat in the Iowa House of Representatives.
+He won the election and took his seat on January 9, 2023.

 Political positions

 LGBT issues

 In May 2016, he voted to approve a measure aimed at upholding an executive order that bars discrimination against LGBT employees by federal contractors.

 Veterans

 In 2016, Young sponsored the "No Veterans Crisis Line Call Should Go Unanswered Act" aimed at reducing suicides of veterans.
 The bill passed the U.S. House unanimously.

 Health care

 Young voted to repeal the Affordable Care Act (Obamacare) in 2015.

 Young opposed the original March 2017 Republican effort to repeal Obamacare.
 When the effort ended in March 2017 with the withdrawal of the GOP health-care legislation from further consideration, Young praised Trump and the party leaders for this action and called for everyone to join anew in “a thoughtful and deliberate process that takes the time and input to get this right to achieve accessible, affordable quality healthcare for every American.”

 Young supported the second 2017 Republican effort to repeal Obamacare.
 On May 4, 2017, Young voted to repeal the Affordable Care Act.
 This second repeal effort narrowly passed the House 217-213, but failed in the Senate.
 The repeal bill that Young voted for would have made it possible for states to allow insurers to raise health care premiums for individuals with preexisting conditions who did not have continuous coverage.
 At the same time as he sought to repeal the Affordable Care Act, Young pushed for an amendment intended to assist those with preexisting conditions who saw their premiums rise; many health policy analysts have questioned whether it would have succeeded in doing so.

 In September 2017, Young supported the refunding of the Children's Health Insurance Program.